Cambodian Food – Cooking with Fire, Fermentation, Foraging, and Edible Flowers

 Food writers will often describe the ingredients that home-cooks should stock up on for their ‘Asian pantry’.
 The irony is that historically there’s been no such thing as a pantry in Southeast Asia, Cambodia included.
 Most local women still shop at the market once or twice a day, for reasons of culture and necessity.
 It’s a chance to socialise and perhaps share some food with friends.
 The traditional Cambodian kitchens are often in an open area beneath the house, a lean-to or hut adjoining the home, or might just consist of a low wooden table that serves as an area for food preparation, relaxing, and sleeping at night.
 Most kitchens lack refrigeration and room for storage, so locals only buy enough ingredients to use that day.
 Poverty also dictates the need to be frugal.
 Cambodian food is made to last for several meals.

 There’s no denying that Cambodia now has a plastic problem, with tourism largely to blame for the generation of tens of millions of plastic bottles alone every year.
-Fortunately, initiatives like #refillnotlandfill and organisations such as Plastic Free Cambodia are making impressive in-roads in improving what is potentially a disastrous situation.
 By contrast, Cambodians have long been eco-friendly, using clay braziers, earthenware pots, and utensils made from coconut wood.
 Cambodian food at local markets has traditionally been sold wrapped in banana leaves and lotus leaves, tied up with strips of leaves and stalk and roots, while Cambodian women have carried their produce and purchases in baskets made from natural materials.
 It’s only in recent years that plastic bags have been introduced, but their use is diminishing as quickly as it arrives, thanks to education, a government tax, supermarket fees, and talk of an outright ban.

 In recent years, entomologists have been promoting insects as the food of the future, arguing that our protein needs can be met without the need for large tracts of land or the costs of greenhouse gases that result from intense livestock farming – an ecologically sound alternative to meat on an increasingly hungry planet.
 Once again, Cambodia is ahead of the game.
 Insects have long been a Cambodian food favourite.
 While locals might have eaten the creepy crawlies to save their lives during the Pol Pot years – along with rats and geckos – now, they happily munch away on an array of crispy critters.
 Edible insects include crickets, grasshoppers, water beetles, and cicadas (all tested and all delicious, especially when wok-fried in chilli and lemongrass), as well as cockroaches, tarantulas and scorpions (none of which I just can’t bring myself to try).
 Try them from local markets, street-side stalls and roving vendors – not from Pub Street, Siem Reap, where the old leftover insects go to entertain the tourists.